How Many People Use Instagram?

 Here's How Many People Use Instagram Every Day

-UPDATE June 30, 2017 — Instagram is growing incredibly quickly.
+UPDATE November 2, 2017 — Instagram is growing incredibly quickly.
 Though it’s by no means new, users are signing up for Instagram in droves and are using features like Instagram Stories and Instagram Live with increasing frequency.
 As a result, the latest facts and figures on Instagram’s user base are always changing.
-In an effort to keep this article as current and accurate as possible, we’ve updated the information to reflect the newest statistics and numbers from Instagram.
-We’ve also preserved the original text of the article, though, and added updates below the appropriate passages with new and relevant information.
+In an effort to keep this article as current and accurate as possible, we’ve updated the information multiple times to reflect the newest statistics and numbers from Instagram.
+We’ve also preserved the original text of the article, though, and added updates above the appropriate passages with new and relevant information.

 Instagram’s enjoying a bonafide boom.
 After introducing a slew of new features in 2016 (Instagram Live, Instagram Stories, and an algorithm chief among them), Instagram saw impressive growth in its user base.
 Now threatening Snapchat with its competing feature set in Stories, Instagram shows no sign of slowing down.

-Over a third of all social media users are on Instagram, and as Instagram’s feature set continues to expand (with the most recent addition being Instagram Galleries), Instagram’s user base will likely continue to grow, too.
+Over a third of all social media users are on Instagram, and as Instagram’s feature set continues to expand, Instagram’s user base will likely continue to grow, too.

 UPDATE: How Many People Use Instagram Stories?